dianedef/obs-MediaFlowz/README.md

 # MediaFlowz - Image and GIF Management with Cloud Uploads
 (version FR en dessous)

+## ⚠️ Important Notice
+This plugin is currently in alpha and free to use.
+In future releases, it will transition to a freemium model:
+- **Community Version**: Will remain free and open-source with all features
+- **Premium Version**: Will include advanced features such as:
+  - More usage quota
+  - Priority support
+  - And more!

 A powerful Obsidian plugin that facilitates the management of images and GIFs, allowing seamless uploads to cloud storage with advanced features.

 ## ✨ Key Features